tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Provides additional metadata, along with the information elements, that describes the level (SingleRecord or MultiRecord) at which the FFDQ concept operates.
+'Provides additional metadata, along with the information elements, that describes the level (SingleRecord or MultiRecord) at which the bdqffdq concept operates.
 For example, an enhancementInContext with resource type of MultiRecord could be used to define an Amendment that applies at the level of multiple record values.'

 ********************